alanthinks/paper-to-do-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Really enjoyed making this mini app.
-As a Junior Developer it was tough sometime's getting the counters to include/not include the tasks that were being "completed" or "deleted", it was also challenging getting it to be responsive partly because I did not follow a "mobile-first" approach when creating it and because of the way the app is visually designed.
+As a new React Developer it was tough sometime's getting the counters to include/not include the tasks that were being "completed" or "deleted", it was also challenging getting it to be responsive partly because I did not follow a "mobile-first" approach when creating it and because of the way the app is visually designed.

 Overall though I really enjoyed programming this feel and proud of even a "simple" app such as this one.